 173. Residential.
-A structure that is singlefamily, an accessory dwelling unit, or a multi-family residence.
+A structure that is single-family, an accessory dwelling unit, or a multi-family residence.

 174. Residential Care Facility.
 A statelicensed residential facility providing social and personal care for residents.
 Examples include children's homes, homes for the elderly, orphanages, selfhelp group homes, and transitional and supportive housing for homeless individuals.
-Excludes facilities where medical care is a core service provided to residents, such as nursing and convalescent homes, and recovery residences.
+Excludes facilities where medical care is a core service provided to residents, such as nursing and convalescent homes.